 What is customer engagement?

-So, what is customer engagement, and how can support functions go about owning customer interactions across the board?
+What then is customer engagement, and how can service and support functions go about owning customer interactions across the board?

-- How open are we to learning more about our customers’ experience?
+- How actively is an organization learning more about customer experience?

-- How do we prioritize engagement across all our customer support channels and throughout the entire customer journey?
+- How highly does an organization prioritize engagement across all service and support channels throughout the entire customer journey?

-- How do our customer engagement strategies contribute to happier, more successful customers?
+- How do existing customer engagement strategies contribute to happier, more successful customers?

 A survey from PwC found that speed and efficiency (80%), knowledgeable and helpful employees (78%), and convenience (77%) matter most to customers.
 Meeting these expectations in the context of customer support means putting the systems, tools, and resources in place to capture and disseminate customer information across every touchpoint.

 Doing so not only enables agents, employees, and customers but provides opportunities to learn valuable information about what makes customers tick.
 This is the true value of customer engagement.

 To meet customers where they expect to be met—to learn about their wants, needs, and expectations—we need to understand all the ways they interact with us throughout the entire customer journey.
-Here are some of common support touchpoints:
+Here are some common service and support touchpoints:

 - Physical locations

 These channels provide more than just a medium for support interactions—they are opportunities.
 According to the same report from Marketo (mentioned above), 74% of B2B consumers and 56% of B2C consumers think it is important to have their profile data integrated across all touchpoints.

 Failing to engage customers this way can create frustration, increase customer effort, and ultimately impede a customer’s ability to be successful.

 Customer engagement is not some pie in the sky—it is not just a school of thought.
-There are tangible touchpoints and proven strategies that can enhance customer engagement that pay dividends both for customer and organization.
-As you’ll notice in the strategies below, web self-service content can help fuel these efforts.
+There are tangible touchpoints and proven strategies that can enhance customer engagement that pay dividends both for the customer and the organization.

 1. Embrace omnichannel support